HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 ## Introduction

 A **matrix** is an ordered collection of numbers that facilitates mathematical operations that are necessary in a number of fields in science, mathematics, and engineering.
-Common fields in which **matrices** (plural of matrix) and their applications are prevalent are: solving systems of linear equations in electrical, mechanical, and chemical engineering.
-In control and aerospace engineering, matrices are used to describe the state of a physical system and to study its motion in time and space.
+A common use of a matrix and its applications is the solution of systems of linear equations in electrical, mechanical, and chemical engineering.
+In control and aerospace engineering, **matrices** (plural of matrix) are used to describe the state of a physical system and to study its motion in time and space.
 In data science, matrices are used to store and manipulate large sets of data.
 Computer scientists and software engineers use matrices in fields like game development and cyber security.
-These are just a few applications.
+These are just a few of the many applications of matrix algebra.
 Before we begin the study of a matrix, we must first define some important terms.

 ## Matrix